Miss. A.Beeley – Head of Department

 Lessons begin with recall starters to aid memory and understanding, and pupils work towards regular low stakes quizzes.
 Classroom study is supplemented by regular Hegarty Maths homework.

 The department has seven teaching rooms each equipped with smartboards.
 Also, there are computers and a bank of laptops located in our Mathematics ‘Open Area’ that may be used by the pupils to enhance their learning.

 The Mathematics Department offers a range of enrichment opportunities for students.

-• Pupils at Key Stage Four have the opportunity to take part in the Stock Market Challenge at The University of Manchester as well as the St John Rigby College Maths Challenge.
+Pupils at KS4 have the opportunity to take part in the Stock Market Challenge at The University of Manchester as well as the St John Rigby College Maths Challenge.

-The department uses a wide range of formal assessments and informal tests in both Key Stages Three and Four.
-We monitor the progress of each student through a comprehensive tracking system which enables us to monitor current levels of early intervention when necessary.
+The department uses a wide range of formal assessments and informal tests in both KS3 and KS4.
+We monitor the progress of each student through a comprehensive tracking system which enables us to offer intervention when necessary